GlobalFishingWatch/geotemporal-data-explorer/README.md

 ## Install

-Only available for linux with intel chips and OSX with ARM chips
+Only available for linux with intel chips and OSX with ARM chips.
+Working in support more platforms.

 ```bash
 sudo curl -o- https://storage.googleapis.com/geotemporal-data-explorer-releases/install-last.sh | sudo bash